optofab/optofab.github.io/logs.md

   - Attended tutorial.
 (2h)
   - Reviewed the relational schema and made some changes on the back-end management system.
 (2h)
   - Attended group meeting for the database management system.
 (0.5h)
+  - Attended group meeting with the other 2 members for the Audit 2.(0.5h)
+  - Wrote the requirement and sections of the Audit2.
+(0.5h)
+  - Created a template for the Audit 2 presentation slides.(0.5h)

 <hr class="hr-dotted">